giellatekno/oahpa/sme/univ_oahpa_data/data_sme/00_readme.txt

     AA.csv -> AA
   ==> done

-Check these entries for correct books and translations (look for "comment"):
+Check these entries for correct books and translations (search for "comment"):
    2 čáihni
    2 sierra
    2 lasi